Anthony J. Marsella

-Anthony J. Marsella (1940-2024) was an American author and academic who was a professor emeritus of psychology at the University of Hawaiʻi at Mānoa.
+Anthony J. Marsella (1940-2024) was an American author and academic who was professor emeritus of psychology at the University of Hawaiʻi at Mānoa.
 He was a pioneer in the study of cultural determinants of psychopathology and therapies, and a leader in cross-cultural psychology and global and international psychology.
 Many of his writings are considered essential reading for students and scholars in psychology, psychiatry, and the social sciences.
 During his career he challenged the ethnocentricity and inherent cultural and racial biases of Western psychology and psychiatry.

 Early life

 Anthony Joseph Marsella was born on September 12, 1940 into an immigrant Sicilian-American family in Cleveland, Ohio.
-His academic and extracurricular record resulted in his selection as 'Teenager of the Year' in Cleveland, which came with an appearance on the The Ed Sullivan Show.
+His academic and extracurricular record resulted in his selection as 'Teenager of the Year' in Cleveland, which came with an appearance on The Ed Sullivan Show.

 Academic career

 Marsella studied at Baldwin Wallace College in Berea, Ohio where he received his B.A. degree with Honors in Psychology in 1962.
-During his undergraduate years, he was a volunteer at local mental hospitals where he interacted with severely disturbed clients, stimulating a lifelong interest in schizophrenia, mood disorders, and trauma, that subsequently became the topic of his doctoral dissertation in clinical psychology at Pennsylvania State University, University Park, Pennsylvania, in 1968.
+During his undergraduate years, he was a volunteer at local mental hospitals where he interacted with severely disturbed clients, stimulating a lifelong interest in schizophrenia, mood disorders, and trauma, that subsequently became the topic of his doctoral dissertation in clinical psychology at Pennsylvania State University in 1968.
 In the course of his doctoral work, he minored in cultural anthropology and philosophy of science.

 After completing an internship at Worcester State Hospital, Worcester, Massachusetts, Marsella received an appointment as a Fulbright Research Scholar to Ateneo de Manila University, Quezon City, Philippines, where he taught and conducted research on social stress and psychopathology in urban Manila.
 Marsella subsequently served as field research director for a large-scale psychiatric epidemiological survey in the jungles of Sarawak, Borneo designed to determine rates of mental illness among Chinese, Malay, and Iban (an indigenous tribal group) populations.

 Following a post-doctoral year as a Culture and Mental Health Fellow at the East-West Center/SSRI in Honolulu, Marsella was appointed to the faculty of the Department of Psychology at the University of Hawaiʻi at Mānoa, a position he held until he retired in 2003.
 Having taught at the University of Hawaiʻi since 1970, between the years 1985-1989, he served as Vice President for Academic Affairs at the University of Hawaiʻi.
 He was most Emeritus Professor of Psychology, and Past Director of the World Health Organization Psychiatric Research Center in Honolulu, Past Director of the Clinical Studies Program, and Past Director of the Disaster Management and Humanitarian Assistance Program at the University of Hawai`i.